0x3F3F/0x3F3F.github.io/_posts/2020-07-12-Secular-Trend-Energy-Inflation.md

 The above points suggest that the Oil Age is far from over. **Energy demand is projected to double by 2050**.

 ## Method

-I'm  playing this by investing in an oil major and
+I'm  playing this by investing in an oil major with low cost/long reserve life and a
 <a href="https://www.iainbenson.com/investment/2019/11/28/Secular-Trend-Commodity-Cycle.html#royalty-companies">royalty company</a>,
 both of which have fallen significantly.
 Avoiding oil majors that are downplaying their role as oil gas companies & investing heavily into renewables to please ESG funds.
-In my view, they offer a low risk opportunity to 3+x while paying an ongoing dividend.
+In my view this is a low risk opportunity to 3x while receiving an ongoing dividend.

 Energy appears to be an asymmetric way to play my view on higher inflation.
 After 10 years of underperformance, downside looks limited and there appear to be reasonable catalysis for decent upside in